PandeoF1/px_botnet/README.md

 </p>

 ---
+## Description :

+This is a botnet made for educational purpose only.

+Based on http server and c client with cross platform support.

+Equiped with 11 methods - Layer 7 and Layer 4 (TCP & UDP).

+Based on boostrap frontend.

+Using Encom DOME for a nice and clean interface.

+Please note that this is a development repo, if you find some bug / segfault...

+Please provide a pull request.

+Some script are based on random project from internet.

+So they are not tested at 100%.

 ## Setup :

 Server :

 ```
 (sudo) apt install apache2 php mariadb-server mariadb-client php php-cli php-fpm php-json php-pdo php-mysql php-zip php-gd  php-mbstring php-curl php-xml php-pear php-bcmath
 ```

 Client :